 - Proper documentation was not provided by the employer of the deceased

 In these cases, it’s crucial to have an experienced insurance bad faith lawyer on your side.
 The skilled attorneys at Lewis Kuhn Swan PC may be able to help.
 It costs you nothing to call our office and discuss the merits of your case.

 You have a very short window of time in which to pursue an insurance bad faith claim.
-Call Lewis Kuhn Swan PC today at 719-694-3000 to discuss your case for free with an experienced bad faith lawyer.
+Call Lewis Kuhn Swan PC today at 719-694-3000 to discuss your case.
 We help clients throughout the state, including Colorado Springs, Pueblo, and Castle Rock.